jessstringham/blog/2016-10-26-python35-types.md

 ---
-title: Python3.5 type hints
+title: Python 3 type hints with mypy
 tags: [python]
 layout: post
 ---

-I was playing with Python3.5's type hints for a few hours, and thought I'd summarize what I found here.
+I was playing with Python 3's type hints for a few hours, and thought I'd summarize what I found here.

 A quick disclaimer and blogging note: I have around a dozen unfinished